 Once you have the basics in place, you can finish every round strong by sticking to your routines.
 Sure, it sounds simple.
 But there are a lot of golfers who change things up as they go.

 Is it better to play safe?

 Think about the last time you had a solid start to your round that carried you all the way through the front nine.
 At the turn, you may have realized just how well you were playing and gotten excited about the prospect of finishing with an all time low score.
 Perhaps you starting thinking about how to protect your score, how to play safe so you could avoid messing up.
 Has this happened to you?

 This shift in thinking is why many golfers start strong, but neglect to give themselves the chance to finish strong.
 Instead of realizing that their routine approach has been the key to great play up to this point, and continuing to stick to their routines, they get defensive and change their process thinking it’s better to play it safe.

 So the next time you have a strong start, be aware of the direction your thoughts are leading you while you play.
 The moment you start thinking about how to protect your position, take that as a warning that you are likely going to miss the opportunity to finish strong.
 Decide to stick to your routine, recognizing that your routine has been working well, and stay the course to finish strong.

 Discover how to PLAY GREAT!

 If you need help with establishing strong and effective routines in your game, consider taking part in one of my golf schools or booking a playing lesson with me so you can experience the joy in starting and finishing more of your rounds with strength.
 It’s never too late to discover the simple tactics to play great.
-To find out more, give me a call at 239-431-6810.
+To find out more, CONTACT ME.